 The winds didn’t die early enough to make our next passage easy, but we were feeling a little pressed for time and left anyways.
 This stretch, between the mainland and a large island – recently re-named Jacques Cousteau Island – has a reputation.
 The pass has currents up to 2.5 kts and the wind can howl.
 Fortunately for us, the high tides were in the morning, so the ebb current and northerly winds were going in the same direction.
 Even though they were contrary for our direction, the fact that they agreed laid the seas down a bit and made the passage smoother.
 As the day wore on, the wind gradually eased, and by the time we neared the northernmost point of our trip and stated to turn south into La Paz Bay, the wind had died completely.

-The difference in marine traffic around La Paz was astounding.
-All of a sudden, we were worried about room in the anchorage.
+The difference in the amount of marine traffic around La Paz compared to the rest of our voyage was astounding.
+All of a sudden, we were worried about finding room in our anchorage.
 We managed to find a place in one of Dennis and Gerri’s favorite spots called Caleta Lobos, and spent a quiet last night in the wilderness before returning to civilization.

 A short sail the next day put us anchored off of La Paz at about 2 in the afternoon, thus completing our transit of 430nm in 8 days.